Jackie-L-Staiger/Custom-Object-Detection-on-Raspberry-Pi-with-TensorFlow/README.md

 # Custom-Object-Detection-on-Raspberry-Pi-With-TensorFlow
-How to perform object detection on the raspberry pi using TensorFlow
+How to perform custom object detection on the raspberry pi using TensorFlow